Hardwood Floor Scratch Repair for Real-Life Homes

 These are the lightest scratches.
 They sit in the clear coat only and often fade when the floor is cleaned properly.
 The wood fibre beneath is untouched, which means you are working with a cosmetic issue rather than structural damage.
 Routine care, as outlined in the National Wood Flooring Association maintenance guidelines, helps keep most of these marks from building up in the first place.

 Here, the protective layer has been disturbed, and you can see a fine line where the tone is slightly lighter or deeper than the surrounding boards.
 The grain is still intact, but the finish and stain have been disrupted.
-If you are also managing stains or darkened patches, our earlier guide to stained hardwood floor repair walks through cleaning, light sanding, and refinishing in more detail.
+If you are also managing stains or darkened patches, our stain repair methods walk through cleaning, light sanding, and refinishing in more detail. -

 Fast Fixes For Surface Scratches You Only Notice Up Close